ed-fruty/laravel4-namespace-migrator/README.md

 laravel4-namespace-migrator
 ===========================

-Package for Laravel 4 for supporting using namespaces for migration classes
+Package for Laravel 4, for supporting using namespaces in migration classes